The Texas

 How this project will help

-The Bandera Rd. - Hausman Rd./Leslie Rd. intersection experiences significant to severe recurring congestion during both the morning and evening rush hours and is the main choke point on Bandera outside Loop 1604.
-Converting the intersection to an RCUT will increase the throughput of the intersection significantly and reduce wait times and delays correspondingly in this section of the corridor.
+The Bandera Rd./Hausman Rd./Leslie Rd. intersection experienced significant to severe recurring congestion during both the morning and evening rush hours and was the main choke point on Bandera outside Loop 1604.
+Converting the intersection to an RCUT has increased the throughput of the intersection and significantly reduced wait times and delays correspondingly in this section of the corridor.

 How an RCUT increases intersection throughput

-Forcing traffic on the cross street (Hausman/Leslie and Cedar Trail) to turn right overlaps that traffic with the corresponding left turn from Bandera and eliminates the need for green time for the left turn and straight-through movements from the cross streets.
-The green time that would have been needed for those movements can instead be allocated to the remaining movements, which therefore will allow more traffic through the intersection in the same period of time, thus significantly reducing wait times and congestion.
+Forcing traffic on the cross street (Hausman/Leslie and Cedar Trail) to turn right allows that traffic to be overlapped with the corresponding left turn from Bandera and eliminates the need for green time for the left turn and straight-through movements from the cross streets.
+The green time that would have been needed for those movements can instead be allocated to the remaining movements, which therefore allows more traffic through the intersection in the same period of time, thus significantly reducing wait times and congestion.
 See the example signal timings below to get an idea of how an RCUT allows green time to be redistributed.

 Ah ha!